The purpose of the governing body

 Remit of the Governing Body

 The Governing Body delegates certain functions and responsibilities to its two sub-committees.
-The Standards and Achievement Committee focuses broadly on aspects of teaching and learning, together with outcomes for pupils.
+The Curriculum and Outcomes Committee focuses broadly on aspects of curriculum development, teaching and learning, together with outcomes for pupils.
 The Business Management Committee is broadly responsible for aspects relating to finance, premises and staffing.

 The Chairs of both committees plus serving committee members are detailed in the List of Governors below.

 The Governing Body sets the strategic direction of the school by:

 Setting the values, aims and objectives for the school.

 Agreeing the policy framework for achieving those aims and objectives.

 Agreeing the school improvement strategy which includes approving the budget and agreeing the staffing structure.

 Challenges and supports the school by monitoring, reviewing and evaluating: